plural-activism/plural-pride-walk/slides.md

 <!--
 A thing I only really realized once I started my research was the fact that Homosexuality was a diagnosis.
 I knew it, but I never really put it together.
 Sadly, the story in the tweet isn't true, but sweden abolished the diagnosis in 1979 after protests.
 Its a good story though.

 Nonetheless, gays could have hypothetically got written sick for being to gay to work, here in Germany until 1992.
-Thats pretty gay if ya ask me.
+Thats pretty gay if ya& ask me.
 But the point is that the LGBTQ+ movement was able to de-medicalize their existence.
 The ICD-11 isn't perfect when it comes to Trans peeps.
 It sure has a relatively nuanced approach to the matter of identity though, one that we as plural community can only dream of.

 That is why we as Plural Community should strive to learn from the LGBTQ+ movement.
 They had the same struggle we are facing right now, and they were pretty succesful in that.
 -->